 What does the information in Panel (B) reveal about carbon sequestration in the Reidsville plots?

 First, annual carbon accumulation by no-tillage, on average, was 0.55 t C ha-1 yr-1 compared with 0.27 and 0.07 t C ha-1 yr-1 respectively by disk and chisel plow tillage.
-Thus, on average, our no-tillage outperformed Franzluebbers’ (2010) 0.45 t C ha-1 yr-1 multi-site conservation tillage estimate for the southeastern United States, and performed considerably better than 0.3-0.4 t C ha-1 yr-1 reported by Aguilera et al. for Mediterranean cropping systems.
+Thus, on average, our no-tillage outperformed Franzluebbers’ (2010) 0.45 t C ha-1 yr-1 multi-site conservation tillage estimate for the southeastern United States and performed considerably better than 0.3-0.4 t C ha-1 yr-1 reported by Aguilera et al. for the Mediterranean cropping systems.
 Incidentally, the Aguilera rates were applied by Powlson et al. in their calculations, and generally conform with measurements from other soil and climatic regions (Sanderman et al. 2010; VandenBygaart et al. 2008).
-Applying a global cereal crops area of 559 million hectares (per Powelson et al. 2014), soil under no-tillage at Reidsville would accumulate, annually, 0.31 Gt C, equal to 1.04 Gt CO2e yr-1.
-This estimate falls short of the UNEP 2020 emissions reduction figures, but not fatally.
+Applying a global cereal crops area of 559 million hectares (per Powelson et al. 2014), the soil under no-tillage at Reidsville would accumulate, annually, 0.31 Gt C, equal to 1.04 Gt CO2e yr-1.
+This estimate falls short of the UNEP 2013 emissions reduction target, but not drastically.

 Lastly, and by way of “proof in the pudding”, Reidsville corn grain yields are shown below in Panel (F).

 Here, no-tillage has outperformed chisel, disk, and moldboard plow tillage, hands down.
-The relatively resilient yield by chisel plow tillage is interesting, given chisel’s low soil carbon status, and negligible 23-yr carbon accumulation rate.
-This seems to contradict the notion, popular among soil health and CSA enthusiasts, that soil carbon is the prime factor, the linchpin if you will, driving terrestrial ecosystem health and productivity.
-The Reidsville tillage plots beseech otherwise: plant productivity is, likely, related to differences in infiltration following precipitation, and the conservation of profile soil moisture via residue cover, i.e. once-living plant mulch.
+The resilient nature of chisel plow tillage is also interesting, given chisel’s low soil carbon status and negligible 23-year carbon accumulation rate.
+This seems to contradict the notion, popular among soil health and CSA enthusiasts, that soil carbon is the prime factor, the linchpin if you will, driving terrestrial ecosystem productivity.
+The Reidsville tillage plots beseech otherwise.
+Productivity metrics like grain yield and total biomass are, likely, related to differences in infiltration following precipitation, and the conservation of profile soil moisture via residue cover, i.e. once-living plant mulch.

 In fact, we monitored profile soil water for several years in the tillage plots, and have measured the percentage residue cover multiple times.
-We found that in-season profile water content, tillage intensity, and residue cover were strongly related to crop productivity.
+We found that in-season profile water content, tillage intensity, and residue cover were strongly related to grain yield and total biomass.
 The high land surface roughness obtained after chisel plowing has helped to concentrate precipitation where it can infiltrate better.
-It’s fair to question, therefore, whether carbon is the prime factor driving agro-productivity in southern Piedmont mineral soils.
-In fact, carbon as a rooting media constituent is not needed at all for plant production (hydro-, aero-, and aquaponic systems certainly stand as proof of concept); rainforests are among the highest in net primary productivity of all terrestrial ecosystems whereas the soil beneath them stores very little carbon.
+It’s fair to question, therefore, whether carbon accumulation is the prime factor driving agro-productivity in southern Piedmont mineral soils under conservation tillage.
+In fact, carbon as a rooting media constituent is not needed at all for plant production (hydro-, aero-, and aquaponic systems certainly stand as proof of concept); rain forests are the highest in net primary productivity of all terrestrial ecosystems whereas the soil beneath them stores very little carbon.
 To my knowledge, there is no “optimal” soil carbon content that has been established, anywhere.
-This should not be taken as dismissing the value of terrestrial soil carbon.
+This should not be taken as dismissing the value of soil carbon.
 Soil carbon and infiltration are closely related in many soils.
 However, the facts argue for a more nuanced view of soil carbon than advocated by the soil health and CSA crowd.
 Plants and whole ecosystems are capable of thriving under a wide range of soil carbon levels.